Week 1: Principles and Practices

 Checklist for this week:

-This week, there are more than 200 of us worked on defining our final project ideas and some started to getting used to the documentation process.
-I am thankful with the additional sessions from our local instructors to help us get through the first assignment.
+This week, there are more than 200 of students enroll in FabAcademy 2023 and start working on their project ideas.
+I am thankful with the additional sessions from our local instructors to help us get through the first assignment (and many more in coming months).
 Right now, I could "Git Clone" (Do once only), "git pull", "git add", "git commit" and "git push" to and from my local hard drive.

 I joined the student bootcamp a few days earlier just to set my own expectations on the challenges ahead.
-I watched quite a few of previous years' bootcamp videos and try to remember a few names that could be helpful in coming weeks.
+I watched quite a few of bootcamp videos from previous years and try to set my expectations right for coming weeks.
+How wrong could I be!

 1. Adding a header